 The Mess Ikonta folds flat, not as flat as some similar cameras but flat enough to slip into a camera bag or large jacket pocket without any problems.

 The Mess Ikonta, like nearly all of the postwar folding cameras, was offered with either a coated Novar or coated Carl Zeiss Tessar.
 Note that some very early postwar cameras used uncoated prewar lenses, uncoated postwar lenses or a Schneider-Kreuznach Xenar.
+The Mess Ikonta was introduced later and had only the Novar or Tessar as the available lenses with the Tessar being the premium lens.

 In any case, the Mess Ikonta is an excellent camera and represents some of the best of postwar camera design and manufacturing.